 Utilizes effective listening skills Choose an item.
+Othizes effective fistering skills Choose an item.
 Demonstrates empathy Choose an item.
 Expresses genuineness Choose an item.
 Demonstrates a willingness to confront Choose an item.
 Creates and maintains a learning environment that is supportive, safe, and understanding Choose an item.
 Conducts supervision at a comfortable place Choose an item.
 Demonstrates a balance of challenge and support Choose an item.
 Encourages independent thinking and action Choose an item.
 Provides positive reinforcement Choose an item.